What are the four major types of learning disabilities?

-You may have heard people quip, “I’m just bad at math.”
-As a society, we seem to accept that math is ‘harder’ than reading, so it’s okay to admit, “I’m just not a math person” and then laugh about it.
-Some of these people may be struggling with dyscalculia.
+As a society, we seem to accept that math is hard.
+It’s okay to admit, “I’m just not a math person” and then laugh about it.

 • Using fingers to count out math solutions, long after peers have stopped using this method